jordancrubin/esp32_compass/README.md

   adaptation from Volos Projects https://www.youtube.com/@VolosProjects for rotating display.
 Great work with TFT-ESPI.

-  This project can be found at [channel here].
+  This project can be found at  https://youtu.be/XXQPtiGNRaU

   Im using my 240x240 display though a TTgo t-display would also work well.
 Its import and to set the alignment to the display such that it is in phase to be flipped